spectrocloud/librarium/docs/deprecated/integrations/kubernetes-edge.md

 | `cluster.config.initConfiguration.nodeRegistration.kubeletExtraArgs` | This parameter contains extra arguments for kubelet during node registration, such as setting feature gates, protecting kernel defaults, and disabling the read-only port.                                                                                                                 |
 | `pack.palette.config.oidc.identityProvider`                          | Dynamically enabled OpenID Connect (OIDC) Identity Provider (IDP) setting based on your UI selection when you add the PXK-E pack to your profile.
 This parameter appears in the YAML file after you make a selection.
 Refer to [Configure OIDC Identity Provider](#configure-custom-oidc). |

-You can add cloud-init stages exposed by [Kairos](https://kairos.io/docs/architecture/cloud-init/), an open-source project.
+You can add cloud-init stages exposed by [Kairos](https://kairos.io/docs/architecture/cloud-init/), an open source project.
 For more information, check out the [Cloud Init Stages](../clusters/edge/edge-configuration/cloud-init.md) reference.